guofei-tju/RetroCaptioner/README.md

 After training, you can validate the model's accuracy using the `translate.py` script on testing set.
 * `--known_class`: As in the training step, this indicates whether the class is known or unknown.
 * `--checkpoint_dir`: The directory where your trained model checkpoints are stored.
 * `--checkpoint`: The specific checkpoint file to use for validation.
-Replace `{training_step}` with the appropriate training step number.
+Replace 'unknown_model.pt' with your trained model.
+You can download our trained model at <https://drive.google.com/drive/folders/12gNpyfM6zZJlaoHsL-2-Jwmt3qoU1_om?usp=sharing>.
 * `--device`: The device to run the validation on, either GPU (cuda:0) or CPU (cpu).

 ``` bash